lebbe/HAZ.js/README.md

 This code returns "true" if the browser supports the canvas.
 The result is also cached, so don't be afraid of calling HAZ multiple times with the same argument.

+Update!
+Now you can also check if the browser supports to store and read a cookie, with the following line:

+> HAZ('cookie');

 Using HAZ.js as a framework
 ======